 Step 4: Rubber bands (or tied string) is used to hold the fabric together.
 Slide the rubber bands under and over the spiral so that the fabric will hold its shape during the dyeing process.

 Step 5: Wear your dust mask and dissolve 1 cup (8 oz.) of Soda Ash Fixer per gallon of warm water.
 Soak the tied garments about 5-15 minutes (until saturated).
 Reuse solution until gone.
 Squeeze out excess so garment is just damp, not dripping.

-Step 6: Using your dust mask and gloves, combine water with all chemicals except dye.
-Add liquid to dye gradually, pasting up to avoid lumps.
+Step 6: Using your dust mask and gloves, dissolve urea with water then add to the dye powder gradually, pasting up to avoid lumps.
 Apply the dye to your shirt using squeeze bottles, paint brushes, sponges, etc., as many colors as you want.
 Easiest to use a funnel to pour dissolved dye into squeeze bottles.

 Step 7: Put fabric (still tied) in a plastic bag (the idea is to keep it wet and chemically active - any method of keeping it wet is O.K.) and let sit for at least 4 hours but preferably 24 hours to "cure".
 Shorter times work better in summer, and longer times are needed when it is cold.

 Step 8: Remove from bag and while still tied, rinse off the excess dye under cold running water (faucet, hose or shower), then rinse in warmer water while you untie and after garments are untied, until water runs fairly clear.
 Have your washing machine pre-filled with hot water with Synthrapol and throw in the clothing as soon as it is rinsed, running it through a full cycle.